 Also Check: High Resolution 18:9 Aspect Ratio 2K Wallpapers

 Do 18:9 aspect ratio screens add any value?

 So how much value does this sort of display actually add?
 We would say it’s more than just tech snake oil.
 Watching videos on the longer SG S8+ and LG G6 displays certainly feel more appetizing.

 Besides, a lot of Video content is already being shot for wider 2:1 (or 18:9) aspect ratio screens and, also, popular content streaming sites like Netflix and Prime Videos already stream content for such wide screens.
 Moving forward, this trend is going to stick and we will see more content that can adapt to such displays.
-Even today, software can efficiently scale videos to fit full screen on 18:9 screens rather nicely.
+Even today, the software can efficiently scale videos to fit full screen on 18:9 screens rather nicely.

 Here are a few phones that include 18:9 or 2:1 displays.